IA/VT Colorful: Gameplay

 The rhythm game requires players to press the face buttons and D-pad directions of the PlayStation Vita in time with musical notes.
 Notes appear from various directions and follow lines of varying shapes until they reach a circular "catcher".
 Pressing the buttons as the note is in the middle of the catcher will score the most points.
 Certain notes allow the player to press any button they desire and will fill the player's "Colorful" gauge by an amount depending on the player's timing.
 Certain parts of each song, represented by a red bar on the timeline, are "Colorful sections" and will use the Colorful gauge the player has earned beforehand to give them a score multiplier for the duration of the Colorful section.

 As the player progresses through a music track, the game stage gradually becomes more colorful.
 The feedback of each music track is dynamic and varies based on the player's own performance.
 The game revolves around the virtual diva known as IA, who is a Vocaloid developed by the company 1st Place Co., Ltd. The game features 60 different songs, with an additional 19 songs available as downloadable content.
 Some music tracks feature new music background video footage exclusive to the game, whilst others contain the original video track for the song.
 The game features different play modes, including challenge modes with varying difficulty levels, consecutive play, and free play.

 Song list

-A total of 60 playable songs are available in the game, and following the initial game release 19 more released as additional downloadable content.
+A total of 60 playable songs are available in the game, with 5 additional songs as an early purchase bonus and 14 more following the initial game release as additional downloadable content.